kevcmk/life/README.md

-This iOS App demonstrates an Objective-C++ implementation of Conway's Game of Life... without memory leaks!
+This iOS App, an implementation of Conway's Game of Life, is an experiment with Classed-C++ interoperating with Objective-C.

+Drag gesture enables cells.

 ![alt tag](http://imgur.com/atQSN0C.png)